LuisQuinaz/1---Individual-Project---Doggy-API/README.md

 ## Hypotheses
 1 - Life Expectancy vs. Size: This hypothesis investigates the relationship between the size of dogs and their average life expectancy.
 2 - Sexual Dimorphism in Weight: This hypothesis examines the differences in weight between male and female dogs.

+## Conclusion
+The analysis provides insights into the hypotheses, revealing trends and patterns in the data.
+Further research may delve deeper into additional factors affecting life expectancy and weight.